wmjordan/Codist/README.md

   From version 4.0 on, it is possible to Save and Load your own syntax highlight to an individual file and share it with your workmates.

+  **Note**: There is a known issue in _Codist_ that if you change the theme of Visual Studio, you may have to restart it for the syntax highlight to work properly.

 ### Customization of Syntax Highlight Styles

   To customize and tweak the syntax highlight styles, click the *common syntax* tab in the *syntax highlight* section, or click the sub sections inside the *Syntax Highlight* section to change individual styles, accordingly.